 Another reason we start with these is because most strategic planning fails because values are not articulated early enough in the process.
 As the ministry grows and expands, the multiple paths of ministry options increase.
 If core values are not established, clear direction is also difficult to establish.

 Ultimately, we prioritize our time, energy and money according to what is important to us.
-By looking at the patterns of ministry you have set in the past, you will have a life-coaching-handbookgood view of what your actual values are.
+By looking at the patterns of ministry you have set in the past, you will have a good view of what your actual values are.
 For example, you may give mental assent to the value of raising leaders, yet find your time consumed by caring for the sheep.
 You spend your energies meeting immediate needs and tending hurting sheep.
 Leaders in the church may demand less of your attention, but that doesn’t mean they should receive less.
 A true value of raising up leaders will be evidenced by clear examples in your past ministry experience of times spent mentoring and coaching emerging leaders.

 A coach can help you clarify your personal values or the core values of your ministry and then prioritize your time to live out those.